lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The title of a work was the main ‘advertisement’ available to a text (even author names played a minor role!) so 18thC titles are doing a lot of heavy linguistic signalling of the contents intentionally to locate/interpellate their audiences

+## nitpicks ##

+### Smith definitely goes to the headland ###

+“SONNET LXX.
+On being cautioned against walking over a headland overlooking the sea, because it was frequented by a Lunatic.” — Not “on cancelling my walk because I’ve been cautioned!”

+“In moody sadness, on the giddy brink, / I see him more with envy than with fear;” — why would this not be literally true?
+(At least as per the poetic premise)

+### WW helped with the root ###

+It’s buying into Wordsworth’s weird aesthetic fetishization of poverty to say that a poor old man is defined by his struggle with a root and has nothing left after the wandering poet slices it for him.
+There is another root.
+There are a lot more roots.
+There are also clothes to wash and furniture to mend and a thousand, thousand other household labours, which his wife has been doing!
+If anything, the sadness of his gratitude is that, as the poet knows, cutting one root does nothing to change the actual condition of the man’s life.